sourcegraph/about/content/blogposts/2024/anatomy-of-a-coding-assistant.md

 ![11_embeddings](https://storage.googleapis.com/sourcegraph-assets/blog/anatomy/11_embeddings.png)

-In our product, [we default to a mix of both](https://github.com/sourcegraph/cody/blob/0238df0eda7e6e9be03139a56a89e235b76be448/vscode/package.json#L967) with an option to use one or the other.
+Currently, [we default to a mix of both](https://github.com/sourcegraph/cody/blob/0238df0eda7e6e9be03139a56a89e235b76be448/vscode/package.json#L967) with an option to use one or the other.

 ### Recent improvements to context fetching for chat